-Otley Baroque provides seasonal concerts in a charming old market town in North Leeds, Otley.
+Otley Baroque provides early-music concerts in a charming old market town of Otley, Leeds.

 Concerts are usually held in the weekends afternoon, at local churches and in the comfort of local cafes.

-With a warm welcoming atmosphere and great hospitality, you will enjoy a high-quality live performance at a minimum charge.
+With a warm welcoming atmosphere and great hospitality, you will enjoy a high-quality live performance at an affordable price.

 How it started

 Otley Baroque has launched in 2018 by professional violinist, Asuka Sumi who lives in the town for more than 5years, and has been charmed by the beauty and friendliness of Otley.

 Before she joined her husband to move to the UK, Asuka studied in Tokyo and Amsterdam and appeared in many international stages.

 With her experience in Europe and her love for the town, her idea grew to bring the same quality of live classical music experiences at a more affordable price to her locals.